 I’ve entered stage four of parenting homeschooled teenagers.
 (My fourth (& youngest) child turned thirteen last year…so stage four).

-I’ve been in this parenting thing long enough to offer you ten ideas to support your teens.
+So I’ve been in this parenting thing long enough to offer you ten ideas to empower your teenagers.

 I won’t be the mom to tell you that teenagers are so hard, that teenagers are so easy, or that teenagers are so fun.
 (But I will be the mom that gives you ideas to support your homeschool teenagers so you can feel at ease.)